davidruisinger/dynamic-nextjs/Readme.md

 ## What can I configure 🤖

+You can play around with it by modifiying the config prop defined in `./mockDB.json` (the json-server that is used in dev mode is running with `--watch` so you do not need to restart the server.
+Just reload the page in your browser to see the changes).

-Since this is just a sample project there areonly 2 ELements that you can use to fill your pages
+Since this is just a sample project there areonly 2 ELements that you can use to fill your pages.

 ### Markdown